center-for-learning-management/moodle-local_webuntis/README.md

 # moodle-local_webuntis

 ## About this plugin
-This plugin allows an integration of Moodle into WebUntis.
+This plugin allows an integration of Moodle with WebUntis.
 The core features are:
 - User mapping
 - User creation based on WebUntis profile data *)
 - Mapping of courses for particular links inside WebUntis (main menu and lesson pages)